-Noah Purcell ’07 and Adam Unikowsky ’07 first met in the fall of 2004 as 1L sectionmates.
+Noah Purcell and Adam Unikowsky first met in the fall of 2004 as 1L sectionmates.
 Fourteen years later, they met again as adversaries arguing before the U.S. Supreme Court.
-In the years in between, they served together as Harvard Law Review editors and both went on to clerk on the D.C.
+In between, they served together as Harvard Law Review editors and clerked on the D.C.
 Circuit and Supreme Court before beginning their careers in Washington, D.C.

 Alumni explorations, from the blockchain, to marriage counseling, to Guantanamo Bay